 Several of the actors on Smash have actually performed in Broadway musicals.
 Megan Hilty played Glinda in Wicked and originated the role of Doralee in 9 to 5.
 Christian Borle was in the original casts of Spamalot and Peter and the Starcatcher, and originated the role of Emmett in Legally Blonde.
 Brian d'Arcy James was in the original casts of Titanic, the revival of The Apple Tree, and played the title role in Shrek.
 Wesley Taylor was in the original casts of Rock of Ages and The Addams Family.
 Will Chase has been in Rent, Aida, The Full Monty, and Billy Elliot.
 Ann Harada (Linda) originated the role of Christmas Eve in the puppet musical "Avenue Q." Anjelica Huston has never been in a Broadway musical, but in 1969 she played Ophelia in a Broadway production of Hamlet.

 During the first season of this TV show, in which he plays a Broadway composer, Christian Borle was simultaneously appearing as an actor in an actual Broadway show, playing the role of Black Stache in "Peter and the Starcatcher."
-In April 2012, Borle received a Tony nomination for Best Performance by a Featured Actor, and in June 2012, he won that Tony.
+In June 2012, Borle won a Tony award for Best Performance by a Featured Actor.

 Becky Ann Baker and Dylan Baker, who play Karen's parents, are also married in their real lives.
 Both are Broadway veterans; he has been in many Broadway plays, including "Eastern Standard" and "God of Carnage," and she was in the original casts of musicals such as "The Best Little Whorehouse in Texas," "Titanic," and "Assassins."